 The spectacular silhouettes that you can capture by completely underexposing the foreground are a good example.

 I am in love with the Moon and its power to tell stories.
 You can do it too.
-Study this article and give it a try.
+Study our 'How to shoot striking Full Moon silhouettes videos' article and give it a try.
 But be cautious: photographing Moon silhouettes is incredibly addictive.

 Another example (and a huge challenge) is backlight.
 By mastering the exposure triangle you can capture beautiful backlights without losing too much information.

 What's real is a "wrong" exposure!

 For me, a wrong exposure is the one you get when, in certain light conditions, you can't shoot the picture with the lightness you want.

 That is, the final image is much darker or much brighter than your original idea.
 You don't get the photo you want.